 In close collaboration with partner offices Space&Matter and landscape architects B+B, BETA devised an inclusive design process geared towards the integration of stakeholders’ interests into the eventual masterplan.
 Over the course of several months the design took shape through an iterative feedback loop of workshops and presentations.
 The result is an urban plan embraced by policymakers, landowners and neighbors alike.

-The Klaprozenbuurt is to yield a total of 2.000 dwellings by 2035.
-The zoning plan is pending approval with the first construction works expected to start in 2021.
+The Klaprozenbuurt is to yield a total of 2.200 dwellings by the year 2035.
+The first construction works are expected to take place by 2021.

 2018 – 2020

 City of Amsterdam, residents and owners of the Klaprozenbuurt